 c.
-Ceramic Fuel Materials- $UO_2$ , $PuO_2$ , and $ThO_2$
+Ceramic Fuel Materials - UO2, PuO2, and ThO2.
 Uranium dioxide is used more than any other ceramic material as fuel in civilian power reactors.
-Present costs of fabricating $UO_2$ fuels are higher than metallic fuels.
+Present costs of fabricating UO2 fuels are higher than metallic fuels.
 Only the fabrication of small pellets by cold pressing and sintering has approached the production stage.

-The production of $UO_2$ powders presents several problems such as:
+The production of UO2 powders presents several problems such as:

 (1) The influence of the powder production technique on the further fabrication steps such as pressing, sintering, and extruding of the finished fuel.
-Because of this problem, pronounced variations have occurred between different batches of powder made by the same process.
+Because of this problem, pronounced variations have occurred between different batches of powders made by the same process.

 (2) Material enriched in U-235 presents special problems because of criticality.
-With enrichments up to 3.5 percent this problem is not too limiting and such material can be processed continuously.
-Material with an enrichment of 3.5 percent to 5 percent falls in an intermediate class with considerable increase in cost.
-Enrichments over 5 percent produce severe criticality problems and a large increase in processing costs.
+With enrichments up to 3 $\frac{1}{2}\%$ this problem is not too limiting and such material can be processed continuously.
+Material with an enrichment of 3 $\frac{1}{2}\%$ to 5% falls in an intermediate class with considerable increase in cost.
+Enrichments over 5% produce severe criticality problems and a large increase in processing costs.

-(3) The fabrication of fuel element shapes from the $UO_2$ powders is presently quite expensive.
-The only large scale experience has been obtained in the production of small pellets, up to about $\frac{1}{2}$ inch in diameter having a length to diameter ratio of slightly more than 2.
+(3) The fabrication of fuel element shapes from the UO2 powders is presently quite expensive.
+The only large scale experience has been obtained in the production of small pellets, up to about 1/2" in diameter having a length to diameter ratio of slightly more than 2.
 These are made by a cold pressing operation followed by high temperature firing.
 The small diameter of these pellets is dictated by reactor considerations.
 The effect of diameter of pellets on cost has not been well established.
 Larger pellets represent smaller numbers per given weight but need longer sintering times.
 The short length, which contributes to a large degree to the high cost, is a fabrication limitation peculiar to the cold pressing method.
 The sintered pellets have some variation in length and diameter.

-(4) Other fabrication processes for $UO_2$ not having some of the limitations of the pellet process have been suggested.
+(4) Other fabrication processes for UO_2 not having some of the limitations of the pellet process have been suggested.
 Of these only swaging (which will be discussed later) has received serious experimental efforts.

-Work on fabrication of $PuO_2$ is very limited because facilities are only now becoming available.
+Work on fabrication of PuO_2 is very limited because facilities are only now becoming available.

 d.
-Uranium Carbide
+Uranium Carbide.
 The fabrication of massive UC is presently the major problem facing eventual users.
-Uranium monocarbide can be produced by reaction of carbon with uranium metal or $UO_2$ , but problems exist in producing an exact stoichiometric product.
+Uranium monocarbide can be produced by reaction of carbon with uranium metal, UO_2 , UF_6 , or UF_4 but problems exist in producing an exact stoichiometric product.
 Uranium monocarbide is pyrophoric in the powder form.
 However, this pyrophoricity diminishes with fabrication.
-Compacts formed from powdered material are usually in the range of 65 to 75 percent with possibly as high as 85 to 90 percent of theoretical density.
+Compacts formed from powdered material are usually in the range of 65 to 75% with possibly as high as 85 to 90% of theoretical density.

 Melting and casting of UC appear to yield an acceptably dense product which behaves well under irradiation.
 The casting method presently used consists first of arc melting and remelting small buttons.
 Several buttons are then remelted together and bottom poured into a mold.
-At present the largest melts are $\frac{3}{4}$ inch in diameter and 6 inch long.
+At present the largest melts are 3/4" in diameter and 6" long.
 No casting methods are presently known which offer promise of rapid development into low cost, large scale production methods.

 e.
-Bonding
+Bonding.
 Critical aspects of any clad are its method of attachment to the fuel core, the nature of the bond formed, and its behavior during irradiation.
 A partially bonded fuel element may be worse than one totally unbonded, due to localized overheating.

-All present $\text{UO}2$ fuels are unbonded to the cladding.
-Such fuels are used in the blanket of the Shippingport reactor and in Consolidated Edison Thorium reactor, the Dresden Nuclear Power Station reactor, and the Advanced Boiling Water Reactors.
+All present UO_2 fuels are unbonded to the cladding.
+Such fuels are used in the Pressurized Water Reactor blanket, the Con Edison, Dresden, and the Advanced Boiling Water Reactors.